syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Series.md

 ### Animate

-The [`Animate`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFSeries~Animate.html) can be used to animate the series programmatically.
+The [`Animate`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFSeries~Animate.html) can be used to animate particular series in the chart programmatically.

 {% highlight c# %}